-The Commission Chair will then announce that the Commission is ready to review the model for acceptability.
-The Commission Chair will ask Commission members their preference for reading the standards, by title or in entirety.
-The Commission Chair will read the first standard and will call upon the modeling organization to discuss the compliance of the model with the standard.
+The Commission Chair will then announce that the Commission is ready to review the hurricane or flood model for acceptability.
+The Commission Chair will ask Commission members their preference for reading the hurricane or flood standards, by title or in entirety.
+The Commission Chair will read the first hurricane or flood standard and will call upon the modeling organization to discuss the compliance of the hurricane or flood model with the hurricane or flood standard.
 The Commission Chair will next call upon the Professional Team to comment after which the Commission Chair will ask Commission members for questions or comments.
-If there are none, or after all questions have been responded to, the Commission Chair will then proceed to begin reading the next standard.
-Once all the standards in a grouping have been presented and discussed, the Commission Chair will ask the Commission members whether there are any standards that need to be carved out and voted on separately.
-If no response is heard, the Commission Chair will ask for a motion to find the model acceptable under that grouping of standards.
+If there are none, or after all questions have been responded to, the Commission Chair will then proceed to begin reading the next hurricane or flood standard.
+Once all the hurricane or flood standards in a grouping have been presented and discussed, the Commission Chair will ask the Commission members whether there are any hurricane or flood standards that need to be carved out and voted on separately.
+If no response is heard, the Commission Chair will ask for a motion to find the hurricane or flood model acceptable under that grouping of hurricane or flood standards.
 A motion will be made and seconded by Commission members at this time.
 Prior to voting, the Commission Chair will ask if there is any further discussion.
 If members have questions or comments, they will be recognized.
 Once the discussion is completed, the Commission Chair will ask for a roll call vote.
-Any standards carved out will be separately voted on in a roll call vote.
+Any hurricane or flood standards carved out will be separately voted on in a roll call vote.

-The Commission Chair will then move to the next grouping of standards and begin to read the first standard in the grouping.
+The Commission Chair will then move to the next grouping of hurricane or flood standards and begin to read the first hurricane or flood standard in the grouping.
 The review process will follow as indicated in the paragraph above.

-The Commission will have completed its determination of the acceptability of the model when it has completed voting on all standards.
+The Commission will have completed its determination of the acceptability of the hurricane or flood model when it has completed voting on all hurricane or flood standards.
 This does not preclude the Commission from revisiting a previous vote or revising the voting procedure as noted above.
-Upon conclusion of voting on all the standards, the Commission Chair will instruct SBA staff to tally the votes.
-The SBA staff member will indicate whether the model has been found acceptable by noting that the Commission does or does not find the model to have met all the standards.
-If the Commission finds the model acceptable, the Commission Chair will indicate to the modeling organization that the modeling organization will receive a letter as provided in the acceptability process of the Report of Activities.
+Upon conclusion of voting on all the hurricane or flood standards, the Commission Chair will instruct SBA staff to tally the votes.
+The SBA staff member will indicate whether the hurricane or flood model has been found acceptable by noting that the Commission does or does not find the hurricane or flood model to have met all the hurricane or flood standards.
+If the Commission finds the hurricane or flood model acceptable, the Commission Chair will indicate to the modeling organization that the modeling organization will receive a letter as provided in the acceptability process of the Hurricane Standards Report of Activities or the Flood Standards Report of Activities.

 The voting procedure can be changed only if approved by the Commission members, given a quorum is present.
 This will require a motion, a second, and approval of a majority by roll call vote.

-Commission Meetings to Consider an Appeal by a Modeling Organization if a Model is not Found to be Acceptable by the Commission
+Commission Meetings to Consider an Appeal by a Modeling Organization if a Hurricane or Flood Model is not Found to be Acceptable by the Commission